What Records Should You Keep?

 All tax records and copies of your tax return should be kept together for at least three years.
 The IRS can go back three years to audit your return or just send an inquiry.
 We suggest a minimum of the following:

-If you own rental property, keep copies of any utility bills you might have paid, real estate tax bills, insurance bills and any other expenses you may have incurred for that property
+- If you own rental property, keep copies of any utility bills you might have paid, real estate tax bills, insurance bills, repairs and any other expenses you may have incurred for that property

-If you sold a primary residence, keep your purchase and sale settlement statements and receipts for any capital improvements and repairs made before sale.
-If you have taken out a home equity line of credit be sure to document the use of the funds from the draw of this line.
+- If you sold a primary residence, keep your purchase and sale settlement statements and receipts for any capital improvements and repairs made before sale.
+If you have taken out a home equity line of credit be sure to document the use of the funds from this line.